Milos

 • How can I book ferry tickets from Milos to Heraklion?

-Book Milos to Heraklion tickets through our deal finder, where you can view the latest prices and schedules.
+Book ferries from Milos to Heraklion through our deal finder and check our offers page to view the latest ferry offers.

 • Can you travel as a foot passenger on the ferry from Milos to Heraklion?

-Yes, foot passengers are allowed onboard the ferries from Milos to Heraklion with
+Yes, you can travel as a foot passenger from Milos to Heraklion with

 • Can you take your car on the ferry from Milos to Heraklion?

-Yes, you can travel with a car from Milos to Heraklion with the following operators
+Yes, you can travel on the ferry with a car from Milos to Heraklion with

 • Can you bring pets on the ferry from Milos to Heraklion?